 Nature of Dues Financial Year to which the matter pertains Forum where dispute is pending Amount (Rs. in Lakhs.)
-Bihar Vat Act - Exempted Sales of gauge & bandages, feed supplements and tax imposed - LST 1999-00 JCCT, Patna 7.33 Bihar Vat Act - Exempted Sales of gauge & bandages, feed supplements and tax imposed - CST 1999-00 JCCT, Patna 0.19 Bihar Vat Act - Exempted Sales of gauge & bandages, feed supplements and tax imposed - LST 2000-01 JCCT, Patna 7.14 Bihar Vat Act - Exempted Sales of gauge & bandages, feed supplements and tax imposed - CST 2000-01 JCCT, Patna 3.73 Excise Duty: Demand received from CCE towards ED & penalty besides interest (not quantified) u/s 11D of CE Act, 1944 covering sale of certain products 2007-08 to 2011-12 CESTAT, Bangalore 1035.18 Excise Duty: Denial of Input Tax Credit of service tax on air/ocean freight January, 2005 February 2006 Commissioner of Central Tax (Appeal II) Amount not quantified
+Bihar Vat Act - Exempted Sales of gauge & bandages, feed supplements and tax imposed - LST 1999-00 JCCT, Patna 7.33 Bihar Vat Act - Exempted Sales of gauge & bandages, feed supplements and tax imposed - CST 1999-00 JCCT, Patna 0.19 Bihar Vat Act - Exempted Sales of gauge & bandages, feed supplements and tax imposed - LST 2000-01 JCCT, Patna 7.14 Bihar Vat Act - Exempted Sales of gauge & bandages, feed supplements and tax imposed - CST 2000-01 JCCT, Patna 3.73

 - viii) The Company has not defaulted in repayment of loans or borrowings from banks.
-The company has neither borrowed any loans from Financial Institutions, Government nor issued any debentures and consequently the question of default in repayment does not arise. - ix) No money was raised by way of initial public offer or further public offer and the company has applied the money raised by term loan for the purpose for which it was raised. - x) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - xi) The company being a government company, the provisions of Section 197 of the Act, regarding managerial remuneration does not apply in terms of the Notification G.S.R.
+The company has neither borrowed any loans from Financial Institutions, Government nor issued any debentures and consequently the question of default in repayment does not arise. - ix) No money was raised by way of initial public offer or further public offer nor the company has raised money by term loan hence the requirements of clause (ix) of the Order are not applicable to the Company. - x) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - xi) The company being a government company, the provisions of Section 197 of the Act, regarding managerial remuneration does not apply in terms of the Notification G.S.R.
 463(E) dated 05th June, 2015.
 Hence, the provisions of clause (xi) of the Order are not applicable. - xii) The Company is not a Nidhi Company.
 Therefore the provisions of clause (xii) of the Order are not applicable to the Company.

-- xiii) The Company has not entered into any transactions with related parties as defined in the Act, hence, the requirement of compliance to provisions of Sections 177 and 188 of the Act and the disclosure of such transactions in the Financial Statements etc., as required by applicable Accounting Standards as per clause (xiii) of the Order does not arise. - xiv) The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year, hence the requirement of compliance with provisions of Section 42 of the Act and utilisation of amounts so raised for the purpose for which the funds were raised as per clause (xiv) of the Order does not arise. - xv) In our opinion, the Company has not entered into any non-cash transactions with directors or persons connected with them; hence the requirement of compliance to provisions of Section 192 of the Act as per clause (xv) of the Order does not arise. - xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India

-Act, 1934.
-Therefore the provisions of clause (xvi) of the Order are not applicable to the Company.
+- xiii) In our opinion and according to information and explanations given to us, the company has complied with the provisions of Section 177 and 188 of the Act and the disclosure of such transactions in the Financial Statements etc., as required by applicable Accounting Standards in respect of transactions entered into with related parties. - xiv) The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year, hence the requirement of compliance with provisions of Section 42 of the Act and utilisation of amounts so raised for the purpose for which the funds were raised as per clause (xiv) of the Order does not arise. - xv) In our opinion, the Company has not entered into any non-cash transactions with directors or persons connected with them; hence the requirement of compliance to provisions of Section 192 of the Act as per clause (xv) of the Order does not arise. - xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.Therefore the provisions of clause (xvi) of the Order are not applicable to the Company.